turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/3_azure_functions.md

 - 5-10 minutes: Consumption plan
 - 30-unlimited: Premium plan

-This stands in contrast to Powerplatform Plug-ins which will timeout after 2 minutes.
+This stands in contrast to Power Platform Plug-ins which will timeout after 2 minutes.

 ### Durable Functions